-- trains people in the skills required in the workplace to current industry standards - makes entry-level industrial training more flexible, i.e. people are given credit and recognition for the skills they have already learnt - · provides training to the national framework and results are recognised anywhere in Australia.
+- trains people in the skills required in the workplace to current industry standards - makes entry-level industrial training more flexible, i.e. people are given credit and recognition for the skills they have already learnt - provides training to the national framework and results are recognised anywhere in Australia.

-Merici College - a Registered Training Organisation (88011)
+Catholic Archdiocese of Canberra and Goulburn Education Ltd. - a Registered Training Organisation (46330)

-Merici College is a Registered Training Organisation certified to deliver and assess nationally accredited qualifications through Vocational Education courses.
+Merici College operate under Catholic Education, Archdiocese of Canberra and Goulburn, as the Registered Training Organisation certified to deliver and assess nationally accredited qualifications through Vocational Education courses.
 Students receive credit for units completed on their Senior Secondary Certificate as well as recognition of competencies attained up to Certificate III level.
 This may give advanced standing into institutions of higher learning.
 Because of the dual recognition of these courses, the workload can be demanding; however, due to the practical nature of most of these courses, students find them rewarding and appreciate the life-long skills they attain.

-VET Courses at Merici College Business Administration BSB20120 Certificate II in Workplace Skills BSB30120 Certificate III in Business Design and Textiles MST20722 Certificate II in Apparel, Fashion and Textiles SIT10222 Certificate I in Hospitality Hospitality SIT20421 Certificate II in Cookery Hospitality SIT20222 Certificate II in Hospitality SIT30622 Certificate III in Hospitality Sport, Recreation and Leadership SIS20222 Certificate II in Sport and Recreation Active Volunteering CHC14015 Certificate I in Active Volunteering CHC24015 Certificate II in Active Volunteering
+VET Courses at Merici College Business Services BSB20120 BSB30120 Certificate II in Workplace Skills Certificate III in Business Hospitality SIT10222 SIT20322 Certificate I in Hospitality Certificate II in Hospitality Sport, Fitness and Recreation SIS20122 Certificate II in Sport and Recreation Active Volunteering CHC24015 Certificate II in Active Volunteering Foundation Skills FSK20119 Certificate II in Skills for Work and Vocational Pathways